 Uno Emoji: Reverse, reverse, draw four, wild card — if these words sound familiar to you, your family probably enjoys a rousing game of Uno on family game night.
 This special edition of the game features some of the most popular emojis kids are using today, which can help increase the sassiness quotient of the game by a whole lot.
 Expect a lot of winky faces when your kids slam down those “skip” cards just when you’re about to call Uno.

 Snake Oil: If your family enjoys the game Apples to Apples, you’ve got to try a round (or three) of Snake Oil.
 In this uproarious card game, players take turns creating sales pitches for brand-new products using cards that have nouns on them, while one person takes the role of a prospective buyer.
 So, for example, you could combine “garden + vest” and sell a “Garden Vest” to a farmer, sweetening your sales pitch with whatever details your imagination can conjure up.
 Maybe it’s biodegradable or comes with a free car!
 The sky’s the limit with this game.

 Puzzles and Projects

-It’s always a good feeling when you give the perfect gift — it shows that you’ve been paying attention, and your kids will never forget.
-We like to encourage families to get creative when it comes to spending time together, and we hope that our gift guide for tweens makes it a little easier for you to do so.
-From competitive games and artistic expression to Candy Crush and the great outdoors, there will always be something your child will cherish.
-And while digital devices aren’t right for every tween, Bark can help to keep your child safe when the time is right.
+It’s always a good feeling when you give the perfect gift — it shows that you’ve been paying attention, and your kids will never forget your thoughtfulness.
+We like to encourage families to get creative when it comes to spending time together, and we hope our guide to gifts for tweens and teens makes it a little easier for you to do so this holiday season.
+And while digital devices may not be right for every tween, Bark can help to keep your child safe when the time is right.

 Bark is a comprehensive online safety solution that empowers families to monitor content, manage screen time, and filter websites to help protect their kids online.
 Our mission is to give parents and guardians the tools they need to raise kids in the digital age.